-The Chopin Centre in Szafarnia is a cultural institution which was founded to commemorate the stay of young Fryderyk Chopin.
-Gradually widening its activities, it is a place where all areas of art meet.
+The Chopin Centre in Szafarnia is a cultural institution which was founded to commemorate the stay of young Fryderyk Chopin at the family estate of his friend Dominik Dziewanowski in Szafarnia during summer holidays in 1824 and 1825.

 The Centre is open to visitors every day except for Mondays.
 In order to make our offer more attractive, we are planning to digitalize the collections and create multimedia displays along with an interactive museum.

 The Chopin Centre is an institution financed by the means from the government of kujawsko-pomorskie voivodeship.